garrison/UniqueVectors.jl/README.md

 	julia> findfirst(ia, "dog")         # executes quickly via a dictionary lookup, not sequential search 2

 As might be expected, `IndexedArray` supports many of the usual methods for `Vector`, but all operations enforce the condition that each element of the array must be unique.
+The mutating methods `push!`, `pop!`, and `empty!` are implemented as well, as these operations keep constant the indices of existing elements in the array, allowing the dictionary to be updated efficiently.

 In addition, `IndexedArray` implements a mutating `findfirst!` method, which returns the index of an element if it exists in the array, or otherwise appends the element and returns its new index: